igarnier/huxiang/README.md

 # huxiang 互相
-A library for functorially defined communicating state machines over TCP.
+A library and protocol for functorially defined communicating state machines over TCP.

 * INSTALLATION